Janeleq/Eevee-Trading/README.md

 [Go To Top](#is213)

-### Our Problem Statement

-Today, the majority of migrant workers don't have easy access to resources for expanding their investment knowledge, which restricts their capacity to grow their wealth.
-They are faced with the constant challenge to find an essential platform where they can convieniently grow their investment knowledge.

 ### About the Project
-Mikro is a one-stop knowledge investment platform to increase financial inclsuion and literacy among migrant workers in Singapore, that helps to kickstart and improve their knowledge on investing.
+EEVEE Trading, allows for buy/sell requests of currency through market order, buy/sell requests through limit order and swapping of one currency to another.
+Users are also able to top up their wallet balance to carry out their transactions.
+Notably, our cryptocurrency platform is meant for simulation purposes and is made in an attempt to closely depict how real trading would be.In the following, we will be covering 4 contextual user scenarios that are relevant in the aforementioned business scenario.

 ### Project Structure

 ```
-📦DJMV-IS216Project
+📦G4T4-Eevee
+ ┣ 📂 Frontend
+ ┃ ┣ 📂 static
- ┣ 📂 mikro-app
+ ┃ ┃ ┣ 📂 css
- ┃ ┣ 📂 dist
+ ┃ ┃ ┣ 📂 images
- ┃ ┣ 📂 docs
+ ┃ ┃ ┣ 📂 js
- ┃ ┣ 📂 node-modules
+ ┃ ┃ ┃ ┣ 📂 coins
- ┃ ┣ 📂 public
+ ┃ ┃ ┃ ┣ 📂 homepageWithLogin
- ┃ ┣ 📂 img
+ ┃ ┃ ┃ ┣ 📂 Login+Register Page
+ ┃ ┃ ┃ ┣ 📜 register.mjs
+ ┃ ┃ ┃ ┣ 📜 script-no-ajax.mjs
  ┃ ┃
- ┃ ┣ 📂 src
+ ┃ ┣ 📂 template
- ┃ ┃ ┣ 📂 assets
+ ┃ ┃ ┣ 📂 coins
- ┃ ┃ ┣ 📂 components
+ ┃ ┃ ┣ 📂 homepageWithLogin
- ┃ ┃ ┃ ┣ 📜 NavigationBar.vue
- ┃ ┃ ┃ ┣ 📜 TheFooter.vue
- ┃ ┃ ┃
- ┃ ┃ ┣ 📂 router
+ ┃ ┃ ┣ 📂 images
- ┃ ┃ ┃ ┣ 📜 router.js
- ┃ ┃ ┃
- ┃ ┃ ┣ 📂 views
+ ┃ ┃ ┣ 📂 Login+Register Page
- ┃ ┃ ┃ # 11 different pages
- ┃ ┃ ┃ ┣ 📜 RegisterPage.vue
+ ┃ ┃ ┃ ┣ 📜 Login.html
- ┃ ┃ ┃ ┣ 📜 ConversionPage.vue
+ ┃ ┃ ┣ 📜 buy_error.html
- ┃ ┃ ┃ ┣ ...
+ ┃ ┃ ┣ 📜 index.html
- ┃ ┃ ┃
- ┃ ┃ ┣ 📜 App.Vue
+ ┃ ┃ ┣ 📜 register.html
- ┃ ┃ ┣ 📜 main.js
+ ┃ ┃ ┣ 📜 starterpage.html
  ┃ ┃
- ┃ ┃ # dependencies for the vue app
+ ┣ 📂 Backend
- ┃ ┣ 📜 package.json
+ ┃ ┣ 📜 app.py
- ┃ ┣ 📜 package-lock.json
+ ┃ ┣ 📜 check_order.py
- ┃ ┣ 📜 package-lock.json
+ ┃ ┣ 📜 make_transaction.py
  ┃ ┃
- ┃ ┃ # js config files
+ ┣ 📂 Kubernetes
- ┃ ┣ 📜 vue.config.js
+ ┃ ┣ 📜 deployment.yml
- ┃ ┣ 📜 babel.config.js
+ ┃ ┣ 📜 service.yml
+ ┃ ┃
+ ┣ 📜 .dockerignore
+ ┣ 📜 app.Dockerfile
- ┃ ┃ # gitignore
+ ┣ # gitignore
- ┃ ┗ 📜.gitignore
+ ┣ 📜 .gitignore
  ┃
  ┗ 📜 README.md
 ```